Remarketing: Adapting to Rising Tides

 Major vs. micro conversion

 “A micro conversion is an action taken that is not your final conversion event (purchase of product or service), but is an event that indicates interest and intent, such as a newsletter sign up or white paper download,” says Kendall Todd.
-Micro conversions can be critical, as they guide your audience one step closer to the bottom of the marketing funnel – and what could help generating more micro conversions?
+Micro conversions can be critical, as they guide your audience one step closer to the bottom of the marketing funnel – and what could help to generate more micro conversions?
 Remarketing.

 What remarketing techniques work for low traffic websites?